 Giving feedback after an interview takes precious time out of your already-busy day, but it is more than just a show of kindness to candidates who went to the effort to prepare for interviews while navigating through your hiring funnel; it can actually help strengthen your hiring process.
-Here, we will explain the value of giving interview feedback and outline some best practices for doing it effectively.
+We will explain how to give interview feedback and its value.
+We will also outline some best practices for doing it effectively.

-As a hiring manager, headhunter, or a recruiter at a professional staffing agency, providing candidate feedback for every interviewee is a crucial component of the post-interview process.
+As a hiring manager, headhunter, or recruiter at a professional staffing agency, providing candidate feedback for every interviewee is crucial to the post-interview process.
 Interview feedback is an opportunity for candidates to gain a candid assessment of how they convey themselves as professionals.

-Interview feedback is valuable both from a candidate standpoint and an employer standpoint.
+Interview feedback is valuable both from a candidate’s standpoint and an employer’s standpoint.
 Here are some of its key benefits.

 1. Professional courtesy

-We all know that properly preparing for an interview is a time-consuming process for candidates.
+We all know that preparing for an interview is time-consuming for candidates.
 Providing timely feedback is the courteous and professional thing to do after someone has taken the time to interview.
-It shows that you respect them, value their time, and want to help them evolve and improve as a professional.
+It shows that you respect them, value their time, and want to help them evolve and improve professionally.

 2. Candidate improvement

-Whether the applicant is the ideal fit or a poor fit for your company, providing candidate interview feedback is a way to help them improve their interview skills and grow professionally.
-When you provide detailed and informed feedback to a candidate, you help them learn what they are doing well, while also identifying areas in which they can improve.
+Whether the applicant is the ideal or a poor fit for your company, providing candidate interview feedback can help them improve their interview skills and grow professionally.
+When you provide detailed and informed feedback to a candidate, you help them learn what they are doing well while also identifying areas where they can improve.

-This is beneficial to your company because a candidate may have a lot of potential even though they are not exactly the right fit at this point in time.
-With a little improvement based on your interview feedback, however, they may become the ideal candidate when another position opens up in the future.
+This benefits your company because a candidate may have a lot of potential even though they are not exactly the right fit at this point in time.
+However, with a little improvement based on your interview feedback, they may become the ideal candidate when another position opens up.

 3. Candidate experience

-From the outside looking in, giving feedback after an interview improves your candidate experience, which is the blanket term for the way candidates feel after going through an interview process.
-Nearly four in five candidates say a strong candidate experience is indicative of how a company values its people, while 83% of candidates say that a negative candidate experience has changed their mind about a company.
+From the outside looking in, giving feedback after an interview improves your candidate experience, which is the blanket term for how candidates feel after going through an interview process.
+Nearly four in five candidates say a strong candidate experience indicates how a company values its people.
+In contrast, 83% of candidates say that a negative candidate experience has changed their mind about a company.

 4. Positive employer brand PR

-Candidates talk about their interview experiences on websites such as Glassdoor and having positive reviews or recommendations from candidates who interviewed is beneficial to your company’s reputation as a prospective employer.
+Candidates talk about their interview experiences on websites such as Glassdoor.
+Having positive reviews or recommendations from candidates who interviewed benefits your company’s reputation as a prospective employer.

 5. Repeat candidates

 Repeat candidates can be a great thing for your company.
-Repeat interviewees have already been qualified as a potentially good fit for your organization, which saves you time in the vetting process.
-If you give solid interview feedback, they will come back stronger and more prepared to succeed as a candidate the second time around.
+These interviewees have already been qualified as a potentially good fit for your organization, which saves you time in the vetting process.
+If you give solid interview feedback, they will return stronger and more prepared to succeed as candidates the second time.

 6. Strengthens hiring process

 Giving interview feedback also helps refine your hiring process.
 A structured system for gathering and delivering feedback gives you a systematic way to sort out your thoughts on a pool of finalists and share them among all parties in the hiring chain.
-It can bring clarity on which candidate rises to the top of the pool.
+It can clarify which candidate rises to the top of the pool.

 7. Identify hiring weaknesses